fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/fusiontime-components/y-axis-in-fusiontime.md

 heading: Y-Axis
 ---

+## A Y-axis in a timeseries chart looks as shown in the image below:

 A timeseries chart can have one or more Y-axes.
 The latter situation occurs when you need to build a multi-series or multivariate chart.

 A Y-axis in a timeseries chart looks as shown in the image below: